Two Gentlemen about to duke it out in front of the

 The Dillon Stage

 Because of the depth of the snows in the winter, Dillon boasted of a two-story outhouse.
-Dillon was the alleged headquarters for
+In

 Stemp Springs Coal & Power Co., formed by Ole Granberg and Henry O. Granberg of Oshkosh, Wisc.
 Granberg was also involved with

-returned "unclaimed."
 Granberg is

-now remembered as having purchased a fake 1804 silver dollar from a Pinkerton Agent for $100.00.
+now remembered as having allegedly purchased a fake 1804 silver dollar from a Pinkerton Agent for $100.00.
 If

 real it would have been worth a fortune.
 It was in reality a more common 1800 silver dollar whose date